seanhudson03/CourseMate/CONDUCT.md

 comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

+## Feedback

+Feedback will be given in the form of comments on issues.
+Every team member is allowed to give and recieve feedback.

 ## Scope